Talan122/TheSquareRootOf10/README.md

 With many quests, as well as some difficult mobs and enemies, this pack certainly is not easy.

-Current version: Alpha 0.0.1
+Current version: Alpha 0.0.2

-Haven't even made the questline up to Steam yet ._.
+Questline is currently at the Steam boiler.

 Issues/Pull Requests are appretiated.
 For issues, please try and give good detail into the issue, (or, alternatively for suggestions, give us details on how and why your suggestion should be added,) thanks!